zbenmo/arcdsl/README.md

 A 'Transform' is a protocol (actually a Callable).
 It receives a 2D matrix and returns a 2D matrix.
 The output matrix is not necessarily of the same size.
 Sometimes a transformer is simple and does not rely on the input matrix.
 This can be for example a horizontal flip.
 But when the transformation is dependant on the input matrix, or other stuff from the training / test examples, a wrapper or a closure may be needed.

-IMPORTANT: get access to the (training) tasks from Kaggle.
+IMPORTANT: get access to the (training) tasks from Kaggle / Lab42.
+No JSON task is provided with this package.

-You can try from a notebook (an example is provided), or also with streamlit.
-I've added the 'runstapp' script.
+A notebook example is provided.
+Also a streamlit app is provided.
+I've added the 'runstapp' script which should run the streamlit app.